 A fun action game with minimal adventure elements, The Simpsons: Bart's House of Weirdness is a cross between a toybox and a game, starring the world's most famous brat.
 The action begins with Bart being grounded yet again in his room.
-It isn't the worse thing in the world, of course, and when you've got an imagination like Bart does, staying entertained is easy indeed. |
+It isn't the worst thing in the world, of course, and when you've got an imagination like Bart does, staying entertained is easy indeed. |

 The only gripe I have with this fun game is that you must go back to Bart's room to save.
 This can be annoying if you are miles from his house, or in his dreams.
 Still, this minor issue hardly detracts from a very entertaining experience.
-Highly recommended for fans of the show, and everyone else who aren't afraid of the joystick.
+Highly recommended for fans of the show, and everyone else who isn't afraid of the joystick.
 Two thumbs up!Reviewed by: Underdogs